The EMOG Team

 Shelley is an obstetrician and maternal fetal medicine specialist.
-She is accredited to deliver your baby at the Epworth Freemasons Hospital, St Vincents Maternity Hospital, France Perry House and the Royal Women’s Hospital, Melbourne.
+She is accredited to deliver your baby at the Epworth Freemasons Hospital, St Vincents Maternity Hospital and Frances Perry House, Melbourne.

 Shelley received her medical degree (MBBS) from Monash University in 1985 and her qualifications in obstetrics and gynaecology (RANZCOG) in 1995.
 In 1999, she was the first obstetrician in Victoria to qualify in maternal fetal medicine.
 She is also qualified in obstetric ultrasound and works in private ultrasound practice at East Melbourne Ultrasound.